DigitaltInnovationscenter/Platsbanken-Unity/README.md

 Instructions

 To access jobtechdev.se API:s you will need your own private API-key.
-The API-key can be easily be requested at: https://apirequest.jobtechdev.se/
+Your API-key can be easily be requested at: https://apirequest.jobtechdev.se/

 This API key must be added in the inspector to the Platsbanken component in the Scene "PlatsbankenDemo".
 No third-party components are used so setup should be hassle-free.